 Abseil down waterfalls, jump into pools of crystal-clear water and swim through waterways.

-The Blue Mountains has hundreds of deep and narrow canyons.
-The canyons were carved by rivers running through sandstone plateau.
+The Blue Mountains has hundreds of deep and narrow canyons carved by rivers running through sandstone plateau.

 Canyoning and abseiling in the Blue Mountains is a fun adventure!

-You'll enjoy the expansive views over Jamison Valley and Mount Solitary.
+Enjoy the expansive views over the Jamison Valley and Mount Solitary.

-The Wind Eroded Cave is an unusual rock formation worth visiting near Blackheath.
+The Wind Eroded Cave is an unusual rock formation worth visiting.

 As the name suggests, the wind has carved the tall cave over time and has created various sized holes.

-You can also walk to Anvil Rock while you're there because the track starts from the same car park.
+You can also walk to Anvil Rock (below) while you're there because the track starts from the same carpark.